Let’s start from the beginning.

 They are everyday consumers who have a more modest number of followers, typically 10,000 to 50,000.
 But let’s not forget that these numbers can vary depending on different factors.

 1. If you are looking into a specific geographic area.
 2. The industry market size.
 3. If they lie within very specific categories.

 Let’s take a look at a case study:

 Micro-influencers: Local brand advocates

 We partnered with Anthropologie to work on their #50StatesofDenim campaign (Watch related video: Here.)
 A campaign highlighting how women all over the country styled their denim.
 How did we help?
 Sourcing 50 on brand influencers from all 50 of the United States!
 We searched far and wide to find them.
 In was easier in states like CA or NY, but very difficult in states like Nebraska or Iowa.

-8K might not look like a big number, but for this specific segment of the Iowa's population (total population 3.385M) it has high relevancy.
+8K might not look like a big number, but for this specific segment of Iowa’s population, it has high relevancy.

 The value of micro-influencers

 At the risk of stating the obvious, let’s look into the increasing value of the so-called long-tail influencers.